yubing744/sui/examples/coupons/README.md

 # Sui Coupon Demo

-Sui Coupons is a PoC 1-week hackathon project that demonstrates the effectiveness of combining the expressivity features of the Move language, with Sui's unique design ans speed, in order to provide a novel Web3.0 user on-boarding mechanism via NFT coupon air-drops.
+Sui Coupons is a PoC 1-week hackathon project that demonstrates the effectiveness of combining the expressivity features of the Move language, with Sui's unique design and speed, in order to provide a novel Web3.0 user on-boarding mechanism via NFT coupon air-drops.

 The objective is to offer a tool for merchants that incentivizes and helps their users to have a smooth blockchain